UniversalDependencies/UD_Pnar-PTB/README.md

 # Acknowledgments

-The conversion has been done primarily by Hiram Ring at University of Zurich, but interested parties are welcome to contribute.
+The conversion has been done primarily by Hiram Ring at the University of Zurich, but interested parties are welcome to contribute.

 ## References